History of Stanford University: 21st century

-In December 2017, an MBA student studying a February 2017 data breach, discovered that the university secretly ranked fellowship applicants on their potential value to the university, rather than the university's publicly stated method of by need.
+In December 2017, an MBA student studying a February 2017 data breach discovered that the university secretly ranked fellowship applicants on their potential value to the university, rather than the university's publicly stated method of need.

 The Stanford Doerr School of Sustainability is opened in September 2022, superseding the School of Earth, Energy & Environmental Sciences.
 With the aim of promoting equity and access to educational opportunities, Stanford launched its first dual-enrollment computer science program for high school students which then inspired the founding of the Qualia Global Scholars Program.

+In October 2023, Stanford University reached a $1.9 million settlement with the US federal government for violations under the False Claims Act in which 11 researchers "knowingly failed" to disclose foreign funding.

+In June 2024, a committee investigating antisemitism in the university reached the conclusion that antisemitism was common in the university and called for action to stop the phenomenon.
+The committee urged the university to reframe its diversity, equity and inclusion program to become more pluralistic and tolerant of Jewish identity.
+Larry Diamond, a Jewish member of faculty said the university had failed to teach critical thinking and tolerance of others' opinions.
+Jews faced vandalism, graffiti and social media pressure to denounce Israel.
+Some experienced antisemitism directly in their dorms or classes.
+It was reported that mezuzot were torn and Jews who identified openly as Jewish were “ostracized, canceled or intimidated” while others feared to show Jewish symbols in the open.
+Jews were called "Zios" in social media by students, a term developed by KKK Grand Wizard, David Duke.Jewish complaints on antisemitism were mocked on social media.
+Another report said that Muslims felt silenced by the university leadership and said they felt their speech was limited in asserting the rights of Palestinians.
+The president of Stanford said the university is committed in creating a welcoming campus to people of different backgrounds.

 Records

 Stanford University maintains the Stanford University Archives to document its history.
 In addition the Stanford Historical Society has the mission "to foster and support the documentation, study, publication, dissemination, and preservation of the history of Stanford University."
 Since 1978 its oral history program has interviewed over 800 people connected to Stanford.
 The society also publishes a journal, Sandstone & Tile, started in 1976.

 The student newspaper, The Stanford Daily, also has an archive of past issues going back to its start in 1892.